 - Sciatic neuropathy: any injury to the sciatic nerve.

-There are multiple causes of LSP including the following1:
+There are multiple causes of LSP which can be categorized into structural versus non-structural causes which include the following:1,2

 - Tumor or Mass